xuehuichao/correction_detector/README.md

 ### Usage

 Compare two sentences with a JSON-RPC request.
-The server will respond with invidual corrections (e.g. <del>error</del>errors), and their types (e.g. spelling error).
+The server will respond with invidual corrections (e.g. <del>error</del> *into* errors), and their types (e.g. spelling error).
 ```sh
 $ curl --data-binary '{"params" : ["This sentence might have contain error.", "This sentence might have some errors."], "id" : 0, "jsonrpc" : "2.0", "method" : "CorrDet"}' -H 'content-type:text/plain;' http://127.0.0.1:8085